This activity can only be used in Microflows.

-With the Export Mapping action you can export the data stored in domain model entities into an XML or JSON document, or into a string variable.
+With the Export With Mapping action, you can export the data stored in domain model entities into an XML document, JSON document, or string variable.

-See Microflow Element Common Properties for properties that all activities share (e.g. caption).
+For details on the properties that all activities share (for example, caption), see Common Properties.
 This page only describes the properties specific to the action.

 Export mappings support flat JSON.
 You can select a JSON structure document in an export mapping, and you can select JSON elements that are at most one level deep.
 That means that you can export simple JSON objects like

-If the Export Mapping requires an object as input, you can select a variable of the correct type.
+If the export mapping requires an input, you can select a parameter of the correct type.

-Setting this setting to yes can greatly decrease performance!
+Setting this to yes can greatly decrease performance!

 Default value: No

 Elements in a schema can be optional (

 minOccurs=0) and/or nillable.
 When an empty value for an element is encountered, the server will check the schema to decide whether to exclude the element (optional) or send the element with a nil attribute (nillable).
 In case an empty value is encountered but the element is not optional or nillable, the server will throw an exception, which you need to handle yourself in the microflow.
 This will occur regardless of the XML validation settings.
 It is recommended to make sure the data that is being exported is valid according to the schema.